Habrador/Computational-geometry/README.md

 **"flip edges" method**

+The basic idea is that you triangulate the points by using a "bad" triangulation method (which is in this case either "visible edge" or "point-by-point" from above).
+Then you go through all edges and check if the edge should be flipped to make a better triangle.
+When no more edges can be flipped you are done!
 A visualization of this algorithm: https://www.youtube.com/watch?v=-d7Nb4fxL5s

 ![Triangulation Delaunay flip edges](/_media/triangulation-delaunay-flip-edges.png?raw=true)